Thinking Outside the Lab: Recognizing Safety Threats Beyond the Bench

 Lessons from Fireworks Accidents for Science Education: Channel the Bang

-Boom Goes the Data: The 2024 Fireworks Injury Surge From 2008 to 2023, emergency room visits from fireworks-related injuries were steadily climbing upward, increasing by an average of 550 each year.* But in 2024, things went boom: injuries spiked by 5,000.
-That year...
+Boom Goes the Data: The 2024 Fireworks Injury Surge From 2008 to 2023, emergency room visits from fireworks-related injuries were steadily climbing upward, increasing by an average of 550 each year, according to the Consumer Product Safety Commission.
+But in 2024,...

 Lab Safety Q&A: Fire Hazards Edition